Blog

 • Eat a healthy diet and avoid caffeine and energy drinks.

-MePACS is an approved & registered NDIS provider, our alarms and alarm accessories can be funded through the category of Capital Support and Assistive Technology of your NDIS Plan.
+MePACS is an approved & registered NDIS provider.
+Our alarms and accessories can be funded through the Capital Support category and Assistive Technology through your NDIS Plan.